kailash-manasarovar/statement/docs/timeline/2025/march.md

 ![Rainbow at the wall](../../content/images/rainbow-at-the-wall.jpeg)

+### I realize all my stuff is toxic

+- I'd been back in UK with my stuff for about three weeks before I traveled to Israel.
+- I'd started getting pains all over my body; in the neck and shoulders, back, hips, everywhere during this time.
+- I was still high on something, confused, so I didn't really notice.
+- When I got to Israel, the pains disappeared and I realized, with a start, that all my stuff was poisonous, but particularly my duvet.
+- And the weird thing is I should have known that already from [when I got back to my flat in October 2024 after Fatima](../2024/november.md#another-attempt-on-my-life) and other events.
+- It's difficult to understand why I would have stopped "knowing" what was really obvious other than that Paul was babbling on about no problems and mum and dad were telling me I was hysterical...
+- Etc.
+- The other thing I noticed massively in Israel was that my shoes and hat were so toxic they were causing me headaches and bone ache.
+- Unfortunately, I was not able to change my shoes (I guess I could have, my decision making at that time was really rubbish, drugs I'm sure of it) so I continued wearing them even though every time I put them on I felt aching deep in the bones of my feet!
+- Anyway.
+- I got clear enough to "write" my mother instructions to get the duvet from my bed, put it in a plastic bag, and ask Robert to put it in the attic.
+- She said she would.
+- The instructions were unambiguous.
+- It was important we kept the duvet.
+- It was evidence and I believe I told her that.
+- When I got home a week later, I asked her if she had put the toxic duvet in the attic.
+- She said no, she'd thrown it away.
+- I thought this was very strange and I'm still wondering why she wouldn't have followed my instructions and instead done something orthogonal.
+- Did my brother insist she throw it away?
+- Was he getting conflicting instructions from somewhere which he was unable to not follow?

 ## Dom Halloran

 - I contact Channel 4 about the documentary starring Sandra & Hazel Smith.